 Spotlight on Champlain Valley Creamery

 We’re casting our Member Deals Spotlight on a local organic creamery that produces delicious award-winning cheeses just a few short miles from the Co-op.
 Champlain Valley Creamery uses traditional techniques and small-batch pasteurization to produce their cheese entirely by hand in a net-zero solar-powered facility in Middlebury.
-Their fantastic lineup of cheeses are all 20% off for Member-owners from December 3rd – 9th!
+Member owners can enjoy a 20% discount on Champlain Valley Creamery’s fantastic lineup of cheeses from December 8th – 14th — just in time for those holiday parties!
 Read on to learn more about this fabulous local creamery and the people who make it shine:

 Champlain Valley Creamery was first established in 2003 by founder and owner Carleton Yoder.
 With a graduate degree in food science and a background in wine and hard cider making, Yoder was eager to run his own food business.
 With Vermont’s abundance of amazing local milk, small-scale cheesemaking just made sense.
 Yoder began his adventures in cheesemaking in a facility in Vergennes where he focused on two products: Organic Champlain Triple and Old Fashioned Organic Cream Cheese.
 Both have been awarded well-deserved honors from the prestigious American Cheese Society.